Adolph S. Oko Jr.: Voyage to Israel

 In 1948, Haganah, the main Jewish underground in Palestine, through two chief intermediaries, Elie Shalit and Rafael Recanati, in a series of complex transactions, purchased the Kefalos from its owners.

 Oko traveled to Portland, Maine, where the vessel had arrived from its last trip from England, to captain the Kefalos.
 Finding the ship in very poor condition, he had basic repairs made.
 Oko brought his wife aboard as purser and nurse.
 Key crew members came from the Adelanto; many of whom were Spanish Republican refugees, including key officers of the Kefalos.
 (An admirer of the Spanish Republic, Oko showed a marked preference for hiring Spanish exiled Republican sailors.
 Their loyalty to Oko proved an important element in the vessel's eventual successful missions.)

 The ship was taken to New York where the Todd Shipyard conducted extensive and expensive repairs.

 Sailing from New York, the ship traveled to Tampico, Mexico.
 There, a cargo of machine guns from Hawaii via Los Angeles (where most were confiscated by U. S. authorities) and arms secured in Mexico City were loaded on the Kefalos.
 A cargo of sugar covered the arms.

 On August 3, 1948, the shipped sailed from Tampico for Tel Aviv.

 En route, the ship changed its name to the S.S.
 M.A.
 Pinzon and wood structures were built to make the ship appear more like the actual M/V Pinzon.

 The ship was known as the Dromit in internal Israeli communications.

 The ship survived several dangers en route, but managed to arrive at Tel Aviv on September 8, 1948.

 During the day, 1,020 tons of sugar were slowly unloaded.
 At night, 784 tons of arms were expeditiously unloaded.

 The Kefalos sailed from Israel on September 12, 1948.

 Rescue missions

-The Kefalos traveled to Naples where modifications to carry passengers in near-slave-ship conditions took much of September and October, 1948.
+The Kefalos traveled to Naples where modifications to carry passengers in near-slave-ship conditions took much of September and October 1948.

-On November 8, 1948, the Kefalos left Naples headed to Bakar where 4,300 refugees from eastern Europe had arrived in boxcars.
+On November 8, 1948, the Kefalos left Naples and headed to Bakar where 4,300 refugees from Eastern Europe had arrived in boxcars.
 Five marriages and three births were recorded among the passengers.
 There were no deaths or serious injuries among the passengers.
 On November 23, the ship arrived in Haifa.

 Oko also captained a second refugee trip in which 3,800 refugees were safely delivered to Haifa.
 The Kefalos arrived at Bakar on December 8, 1948, but had to wait until December 15 for all the refugees to arrive.
 The ship arrived in Haifa on December 25.